solita/solita.github.com/_posts/2022-09-21-accessibility-for-web-dev.md

 And even if you don’t believe in the sentence above (we can’t be friends then, I’m afraid), if you’re egoistic - do it for yourself.
 We all experience situational disabilities like trying to read a map on our phone screen in bright sunlight.

 [Evgenia Alefragki wrote already on this blog](https://dev.solita.fi/2020/08/28/accesibility-in-mind.html) about benefits of creating digital services with accessibility in mind right from the beginning - it’s good for designers, it’s good for developers, it’s good for the users (yes, all of them).
 If you have trouble convincing your manager or clients to not ignore accessibility this time, remind them that they are playing with a big part of their customer base.
-Not only they can lose those people, but also all their friends and relatives who will hear the stories of how the parallel scroll caused dizziness so bad that the webpage was totally unusable.
+Not only can they lose those people, but also all their friends and relatives who will hear the stories of how the parallel scroll caused dizziness so bad that the webpage was totally unusable.

+You may also think "well, but I know that the tool I'm building will be used by a small, very specific group that I met".
+First of all, you can't be 100% sure if any user of that group is disabled.
+Secondly - perfectly working keyboard navigation will also benefit the power users.
+When talking about accessibility, no-mouse-in-use is stereotypically associated for example with people suffering from Parkinson's, but as usual, there's so much more to it.

 Another angle is the legislation and the future of it; right now in the EU the public sector services have to be accessible.
 Soon a similar law will be issued regarding parts of the private sector as well, for example [e-commerce](https://www.europarl.europa.eu/news/en/headlines/society/20190227STO28989/accessibility-making-products-and-services-in-the-eu-easier-to-use).
 We can expect similar rules to become applicable in almost all apps and services we’re building, so why not start the process right now?
 In short: it’s a win-win situation.
 For whoever you’re doing it, they will love you for that.